lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

     -- randomly generated INTEGER, A  (Note that a different -- INTEGER MUST be used for each Challenge.) challenge           OCTET STRING
-    -- the encryption (under the public key for which the cert.
-    -- request is being made) of Rand
+    -- the encryption of Rand (depending on private key type, either -- public key encryption or encrypted using symmetric key derived -- from key agreement or key encapsulation)
 }

 -- Rand was added in CMP Updates [RFC9480]

 Rand ::= SEQUENCE {
--- Rand is encrypted under the public key to form the challenge -- in POPODecKeyChallContent int                  INTEGER,
+-- Rand is encrypted to form the challenge in POPODecKeyChallContent int                  INTEGER,
    -- the randomly generated INTEGER A (above) sender               GeneralName